Gusty winds fan California wildfires, force more evacuations

 "Go!
 Go!
 Go!
 Go!
 Go!" an unidentified Sonoma County deputy can be heard yelling in the body-camera video released by the Sonoma County Sheriff's Office.
 The footage was recorded as he urged hesitant drivers to speed out of a town that was being devoured by flames.

-"And that's just one person," Sonoma County Sheriff Rob Giordano said after showing the video at a news conference.
+"And that's just one person," Sonoma County Sheriff Rob Giordano said at a news conference.

-Evacuees at an RV evacuation site at Sonoma Raceway counted their blessings, trying not to think about what they had lost and what they might yet lose.
+At an RV evacuation site at Sonoma Raceway, evacuees counted their blessings, trying not to think about what they had lost and what they might yet lose.

-The mood at sunset Friday was upbeat, even cheerful as children and dogs scampered in the twilight.
+The mood at sunset Friday was upbeat, even cheerful, as children and dogs played in the twilight.
 More than 100 campers were parked by the side of a highway.
 There were portable bathrooms and tables groaning from donated water bottles, stuffed animals and food.

 Ron Vitt, 75, and Ellen Brantley, 65, sat in chairs watching the cars go by, a small table between them holding drinks: gin with cocktail onions for him and gin with lime for her.
 They joked as their dog bounced about happily.